syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

     {
         if (this.PropertyChanged != null)
         {
-            this.PropertyChanged(this, newPropertyChangedEventArgs(propName));
+            this.PropertyChanged(this, new PropertyChangedEventArgs(propName));
         }
     }

     private void GenerateMessages()
     {
-        this.messages.Add(new TextMessage()
+        this.Messages.Add(new TextMessage()
         {
             Author = currentUser,
             Text = "Hi guys, good morning!
-I'm very delighted to share with you the news that our team is going to launch a newmobile application.", ShowAvatar = true,
+I'm very delighted to share with you the news that our team is going to launch a new mobile application.", ShowAvatar = true,
         });
     }